Backup and restore in Azure Database for PostgreSQL - Single Server

 - If the new server is meant to replace the original server, redirect clients and client applications to the new server.
 Also change the user name also to

-- Ensure appropriate server-level firewall rules are in place for users to connect.
+- Ensure appropriate server-level firewall and VNet rules are in place for users to connect.
 These rules are not copied over from the original server.

 - Ensure appropriate logins and database level permissions are in place